For Pre/Teen Learners

 Topics: general chemistry, analytical chemistry

-I’m a first year PhD student with the Chemistry Department.
+I’m a second year PhD student with the Chemistry Department.
 I am new to Texas but excited to spend time in the research lab at Baylor learning more about Analytical Chemistry.

 Lauren Butterworth